geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-18/meeting-transcript.md

 Like it's never going to work for 10 million.
 And then, yeah, having some command line flags to turn things off is fine, but not on.
 Because off people will figure out, on they'll never figure out.
 But yeah, I think that might be the idea.
 So how much stuff do you have to store per event?
 They don't have to save people.
 Don't mess things up.
 Apart from what they're sure they're going to take but don't you fear that they're going to be stopping you though?
 Yeah.

 ##### **Geohot** [[00:23:31](https://www.youtube.com/watch?v=6EDbdI_m73o&t=1411)]
-So they're probably going to be realizat...
-Cool, how much do they need in Excel...
+So they're probably going to be realizat..
+Cool, how much do they need in Excel..
 Or on the Word console?
 So there are user passwords, educational purposes, if they have to live somehow, and I don't know like what it's called, but I'm not so sure.
 Like what because you're just like a centimeter, so.
 Okay, I see.
 Yes, this is effective today.
 It's a little bigger purpose.

 ##### **Geohot** [[00:23:37](https://www.youtube.com/watch?v=6EDbdI_m73o&t=1417)]
 This is getting a charged time. problem.
 Just store the bytes.
 Think about it, JSON's printing these numbers.
 Putting strings everywhere.
 Yeah, yeah, it is slow.
 Just have Python